hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

 ### Explanation

 This is a summary of my personal principles of statistical practice, reflecting the attitudes that I bring to my work as a consulting statistician.
 Although its title is adapted from that of Deming (1965), this note is inspired by Frank Harrell, Jr.'s [Fundamental Principles of Statistics](https://www.fharrell.com/post/principles/) (2017/2023/2026) and Matt Asher's [Manifesto](https://statisticsblog.com/manifesto/) (2012).
-Both of these are worthy of consideration, with some overlap with my liar above, though I also have emphatic disagreements with each of them.
+Both of these are worthy of consideration, with some overlap with my list above, though I also have emphatic disagreements with each of them.
 Others have written entire books on the topic, e.g., Cox and Donnelly (2011).

 My approach is distinctive from that of most other statisticians due to the above attitudes.
 As Richard Hamming (1965) said, "it is not so much the subject matter that makes a field but rather it is the attitude toward the material that serves to define the field".
-In this respect I am better described as a "data professional" rather than a "statistician" because I do [not](https://doi.org/10.1080/00031305.2018.1518264) fully share the attitudes of other statisticians, who place probability and statistical inference at the heart of their profession.
+In this respect I am better described as a "data professional" rather than a "statistician" because I do [not](https://doi.org/10.1080/00031305.2018.1518264) fully share the attitudes of other statisticians, who place probability and statistical inference at the heart of their profession (e.g., O'Hagan, 2004; Brown & Kass, 2009).

 ### References

+E. N. Brown and R. E. Kass, 2009:   What is statistics?. *American Statistician*, 63: 105-110.

 D. R. Cox and C. A. Donnelly, 2011:  *Principles of Applied Statistics*.
 Cambridge University Press.

 W. E. Deming, 1965:  Principles of professional statistical practice.  *Annals of Mathematical Statistics*, 36:  1883-1900.

 R. W. Hamming, 1965:  Numerical analysis vs. mathematics.  *Science*, 148:  473-475.

+T. O'Hagan, 2004:   Dicing with the unknown. *Significance*, 1 (3): 132-133.

 ---